lengfeld/blockdiff/README.md

   file as it has existed while doing `blockdiff diff` on the sender machine.
 * You can choose the cryptographic checksum that is stored in the patch file.
   Available options are (MD5, SHA1, SHA256 and SHA512).
 You can select the same
   checksum in the patch file as you use for your cryptographic signatures.
-Note:
-  That's only for convenience, for not security, since if you cannot trust the patch file, you can also not trust the cryptographic checksum in the patch file.
-The final target file must be verified another external tool.
+  Note: That's only for convenience, not for security, since if you cannot trust the patch file, you can also not trust the cryptographic checksum in the patch file.
+Another external tool must verify the final target file or patch input file.
 * Special cases, source or target file has zero length, are handled.
 * Using the wrong source file/device in `blockdiff patch` is handled gracefully.
 Every source block is checked by CRC32.
 This catches simple human